-'critical strain energy release rate' G_c or 'tearing energy' T in the original papers, was a characteristic of the rubber itself and was independent of the geometry of the test piece.
+$G_c$ or "tearing energy" T in the original papers, was a characteristic of the rubber itself and was independent of the geometry of the test piece.
 Two important insights that dominate the modern vision of polymer networks fracture today were established during that period.
-First, Greensmith et al (1960) determined that the tear energies were highly dependent on crack propagation rate and temperature, varying from around 0.1 kJ m^{-2} at very low rates (or elevated temperatures), to 100 kJ m^{-2} for rapid growth (or lower temperatures).
+First, Greensmith et al.(Greensmith et al., 1960) determined that the tear energies were highly dependent on crack propagation rate and temperature, varying from around 0.1 kJ/m at very low rates (or elevated temperatures), to 100 kJ/m for rapid growth (or lower temperatures).
 These variations paralleled qualitatively the variation of linear viscoelastic properties observed with rate and temperature.
 This led to the conclusion that the rate dependence of the fracture energy can be attributed to viscoelastic energy dissipation in the bulk.
-Then Lake and coworkers (Lake and Lindley 1965) determined that even in the absence of viscoelastic dissipation (high temperature, low crack velocity) the threshold value of Γ was still three orders of magnitude larger than the Dupré work of adhesion w.
+Then Lake and coworkers(Lake and Lindley, 1965) determined that even in the absence of viscoelastic dissipation (high temperature, slow crack velocity) the threshold value of $\Gamma$ was still three orders of magnitude larger than the Dupré work of adhesion w.